barryvdh/laravel-ide-helper/README.md

 });
 ```

+You can add any custom Macroable traits to detect in the `macroable_traits` config option.

 ### Automatic PHPDocs for models

 If you don't want to write your properties yourself, you can use the command `php artisan ide-helper:models` to generate